HEIGE-PCloud/DoIt/exampleSite/content/posts/theme-documentation-basics/index.en.md

   [params.compatibility]
     # whether to use Polyfill.io to be compatible with older browsers
     polyfill = false
-    # whether to use object-fit-images to be compatible with older browsers
-    objectFit = false

 # Markup related config in Hugo
 [markup]